 Fortunately, there are healing tools that can help treat your pinched fat pad and speed up the healing process so you can get back to a life without pain and risk of further injury.
 Deep Tissue Regeneration Therapy (DTR Therapy) will treat scar tissue and promote blood flow to heal your knee faster and more completely than any other methods available.
 DTR Therapy is best achieved through use of the T•Shellz Wrap.

 Using cold compression immediately following an injury reduces pain, swelling, and tissue damage that occurs when you have Hoffa's Syndrome (fat pad impingement).

-The Knee Freezie Wrap® allows you to treat your knee in an effective and convenient way to rid yourself of the pain of Hoffa's Syndrome at the front of your knee.
+Using a cold compress or ice pack allows you to treat your knee in an effective and convenient way to rid yourself of the pain of Hoffa's Syndrome at the source.

 During your recovery, you will probably have to modify and/or eliminate any activities that cause pain or discomfort in your knee until your pain and inflammation settle.
 Taking the time to care for your knee properly will have your knee back to normal faster and allow you to get back to the activities you enjoy.

 With these easy therapies you will notice incredible results in your knee.
 The more diligent you are with your treatment and rehabilitation, the faster you will see successful results!